AdobeDocs/target.en/help/main/c-activities/t-automated-personalization/algo-random-forest.md

 ![decsion_tree_1 image](assets/decsion_tree_1.png)

 The decision tree poses the question, "What is the most predictive variable?"
 In this example, there are only two variables, so the answer here is clearly gender.
 The tree now looks to complete a similar exercise to split the data *within each branch*.
 First, let's consider the 11111, 22222, and 33333 branch.
 In these zip codes, if there is a difference in conversion between men and women, then there would be two leaves (men and women), and this branch would be complete.
-In the other branch, 44444 and 55555, let's assume there is no statistical difference between how women and men convert.
+In the other branches, 44444 and 55555, let's assume there is no statistical difference between how women and men convert.
 In this case, the first branch becomes the final split.

 The example would result in the below tree: